-- American Sign Language Program: American Sign Language and deaf studies
+- American Sign Language Program: American Sign Language

 - Department of French and Italian: Arabic, French, Italian, Swahili

 - Department of Spanish and Portuguese: Portuguese, Spanish